Rakesh9100/Greeting-Time/README.md

 <h2>Introduction📌</h2>

-This ia a project in C++ which fetch the time from the system and greet the user according to time fetched.
+This is a project in C++ that fetches the time from the system and greets the user according to the time fetched.
+It also randomly selects one motivational quote for morning, afternoon and evening from [Mo.txt](Mo.txt), [Af.txt](Af.txt) and [Ev.txt](Ev.txt) respectively.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->